 Written by: Vivek Jaiswal | Co-founder, Customer Guru

-It goes without saying that in today’s times, a customer experience strategy is vital for continued growth and success.
+It goes without saying that in today’s times, a customer experience strategy is vital to continued growth and success of any organization.
 Most organisations deploy some kind of customer experience programs.
 However, the question that needs to be answered is how many of them do it effectively?
 A Bain & Company survey (2005) found that only 8% of companies truly deliver a superior customer experience.
 This translates into the fact that most strategies may not be producing the desired results.

 Here are a few tips that will aid in making your customer-centric plan of action more efficacious.

 It is pivotal that all employees in all departments are aware of what the customer experience strategy is and how it works.
-It is not just the customer facing employees who should understand it – cross-functional collaboration is a must.
+It is not just the customer-facing employees who should understand it – cross-functional collaboration is a must.
 For example, we frequently come across companies who struggle with inter-departmental tussles in resolving customer issues.
-Front line employees struggle to deliver the customer experience as envisaged by the CEO because of lack of support from back line.
+Frontline employees struggle to deliver the customer experience as envisaged by the CEO because of lack of support from the backline.

 In contrast, if the marketing and sales teams are well-informed of the strategies and work in tandem, they will be more adept at giving out a consistent value proposition.

 Let’s understand this – customer experience is not a department, it’s everyone’s job.

 Top management shouldn’t just introduce the idea but should be willing to walk the talk.
 Quite often the leaders communicate the importance of implementing new customer-centric strategies but are unwilling to invest in empowering their employees to achieve those goals.
 For the customer experience strategy to succeed, it is critical that the ideas of improving customer experience reflect in leadership behaviors too.